 - Central Chilled Water Plant.
 This plant provides chilled water sitewide for air conditioning and process refrigeration via underground piping.
 The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning. - Central Steam Facility (CSF).
 This facility provides high-pressure steam for facility and process heating sitewide.
 Either natural gas or fuel oil can be used to produce the steam, which is conveyed to other facilities through underground piping.
-Condensate is collected and returned to the CSF for reuse, to conserve water and energy. - Fire Station.
+Condensate is collected and returned to the CSF for reuse, to conserve water and energy.

+- Fire Station.
 The Fire Station houses six response vehicles.
 The BNL Fire Rescue Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection. - Major Petroleum Facility (MPF).
 This facility provides reserve fuel for the CSF during times of peak operation.
 With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced

-- the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical - Sewage Treatment Plant (STP).
+The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
 This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
 The plant has a design capacity of 3 million gallons per day.
 Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation (NYSDEC). - Waste Concentration Facility (WCF).
 This facility was previously used for the receipt, processing, and volume reduction of aqueous radioactive waste.
-At present, the WCF houses equipment and auxiliary systems required for operation of the liquid lowlevel radioactive waste storage and pump systems. - Waste Management Facility (WMF).
+At present, all operations formerly conducted at the WCF have been moved to Building 870.
+The two last wastewater storage tanks at the WCF were removed and disposed in 2010.
+All remaining equipment will be removed from the facility and the facility will be available for D&D. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features, and began operation in December 1997. - Water Treatment Plant (WTP).
 The potable water treatment plant has a capacity of 5 million gallons per day.
-Potable water is obtained from six on-site wells.
-Three wells located along the western boundary of the site are treated at the WTP with a lime-softening process to remove naturally occurring iron and by the addition of sodium hypochlorite for bacterial control.
-The plant is also equipped with dual air-stripping towers to ensure that volatile organic compounds (VOCs) are at or below New York State drinking water standards.
-Three wells located along the eastern section of the developed site are treated by the addition of sodium hydroxide to increase the pH of the water to make it less corrosive and by the addition of sodium hypochlorite to control bacteria.
-BNL's potable water met all drinking water standards in 2009.
+Potable water is obtained from five on-site wells.
+Three